YXSIO/Convolution_Summary/Week_3/README.md

 > Learn how to apply your knowledge of CNNs to one of the toughest but hottest field of computer vision: Object detection.

 ### Object Localization

-- Object detection is one of the areas in which deep learning is doing great in the past two years.
+Going from image classification to localization and finally object detection.
 - What are localization and detection?

   - **Image Classification**:
     - Classify an image to a specific class.
-The whole image represents one class.
-We don't want to know exactly where are the object.
-Usually only one object is presented.
     - ![](Images/Classification.jpg)
   - **Classification with localization**:
     - Given an image we want to learn the class of the image and where are the class location in the image.
-We need to detect a class and a rectangle of where that object is.
-Usually only one object is presented.
     - ![](Images/ClassificationLoc.jpg)
   - **Object detection**:
     - Given an image we want to detect all the object in the image that belong to a specific classes and give their location.
-An image can contain more than one object with different classes.
     - ![](Images/ObjectDetection.png)
   - **Semantic Segmentation**:
     - We want to Label each pixel in the image with a category label.
 Semantic Segmentation Don't differentiate instances, only care about pixels.
 It detects no objects just pixels.